 The following individuals are eligible to apply:

-- Leaders of a community-based organization, healthcare providers with advanced degrees (MD, DO, RN, PA, etc.), individuals with doctoral or graduate degrees (PhD, MSW, MPH, etc.), and undergraduate, graduate, or professional students (medical, nursing, public health, social work, etc.) are eligible to apply.
+- Leaders of a community-based organization, healthcare providers, individuals with doctoral or graduate degrees, and undergraduate, graduate, or professional students.

 Note: Awards given in response to applications from individuals will be issued as a contract with the individual’s organization, rather than directly to the individual.

 - Charitable organizations (e.g., non-profit patient organizations) with tax exempt status, in collaboration with (an) individual(s) listed above, must be clearly identified in the application.